How Is Perfume Made?

 Along with the celebrity endorsers, fancy packaging and sales assistance, it’s easy to see how a small bottle of perfume can end up with a hefty price tag.

-Once the formula is created, it is then used to blend the extracted oils.
-When the experts have reached their desired scent, they mix alcohol into the mixture to dilute the ingredients.
+Once the formula is created, the extracted oils are blended.
+When the experts have reached their desired scent, they mix alcohol to dilute the ingredients.
+The stronger the perfume, the more alcohol is added to the mixture.
+Cologne, for example, contains the most alcohol.

-When you purchase an eau de toilette, this will contain less alcohol than cologne and if you purchase a perfume, this will have the least amount of alcohol and therefore will give the strongest scent.
+When you purchase an eau de toilette, it will contain less alcohol than cologne.
+If you are buying a perfume, it will have the least amount of alcohol and, therefore, the most potent scent.
+Perfume contains around 40% of essential oils, and cologne contains around 10%.

 This page contains affiliate links.
 Should you click on a link and make a purchase, I may receive compensation.

-Whilst the perfume has been left, this will help to bind the oils and the alcohol together.
+Whilst the perfume is left, this will help bind the oils and alcohol together.
+Quite commonly, the smell will be more pungent after ageing.
+Adjustments to the blend can be made at this time.

 4 Comments